University Stadium (Waterloo, Ontario): History

-"Seagram Stadium" was built for the University of Waterloo in 1957 with a $250,000 donation from Joseph E. Seagram and Sons Ltd. and additional contributions from Ontario Hydro and the City of Waterloo.
+"Seagram Stadium" was built for Waterloo College in 1957 with a $250,000 donation from Joseph E. Seagram and Sons Ltd. and additional contributions from Ontario Hydro and the City of Waterloo.
 It formally opened on May 7, 1958.
 The Waterloo College Mules played the first football game on October 5 of that year.

-Initially owned by Waterloo College, the stadium was sold to UW which sold it to the City of Waterloo on August 12, 1974 for $1 million, after leasing it to the city from 1968 to 1974.
+Initially owned by Waterloo College, known later as Wilfrid Laurier University, the stadium became part of the University of Waterloo when it split from Waterloo College.
+The University later sold it to the City of Waterloo on August 12, 1974 for $1 million, after leasing it to the city from 1968 to 1974.
 At that time, the stadium was in need of extensive repairs.
-In July 1992, the city sold the facility to Wilfrid Laurier University, also for $1 million.
-Artificial turf was installed in 1994 at a cost of $1.7 million.
+In July 1992, the city sold the facility (once again needing substantial repairs) to Wilfrid Laurier University for one dollar, with an agreement that WLU would invest in upgrading the stadium and make it available to the community.
+WLU installed the region's first Artificial turf in 1994 at a cost of $1.7 million.
 The stadium was renamed University Stadium and Sports Centre in March 1995.

 In 2007, the stadium underwent a major $5-million renovation which changed the layout; that included replacing the field's playing surface with Fieldturf, overhauling the bleachers, rearranging existing rooms and expansion of the entrance, concession areas and washrooms.
 The football field was then renamed "Knight–Newbrough Field" (although the name of the field itself has changed, the stadium as a whole retains the name University Stadium.)

 The name honours two influential figures in Laurier athletics history, former football head coaches for the Laurier Golden Hawks and UW Warriors Dave "Tuffy" Knight and Rich Newbrough.

 University Stadium is located near Waterloo Park on Seagram Drive.

 On February 18, 2023, the Golden Hawks football twitter feed announced that the stadium is being demolished, and to stay tuned for further announcements.